ncoevoet/ChanTracker/README.md

     !config channel #channel supybot.plugins.ChanTracker.badLife 300 <-- during 5 minutes
     !config channel #channel supybot.plugins.ChanTracker.badMode b <-- ban them

-Additionally, the can track how many bad actions occur over a period of time and if a threshold is passed, this constitutes an attack on the channel.
+Additionally, the bot can track how many bad actions occur over a period of time and if a threshold is passed, this constitutes an attack on the channel.
 The attack* settings, when enabled keeps track of bad actions, and if the number exceeds attackPermit within attackLife, some specific channel modes are set for an attackDuration.

 Example: not flooding: catch a wave of bots which sends the same message from different hosts: